Sreeram Ramachandran: Career

-Sreeram made his movie debut in 2010 through Malarvadi Arts Club directed by Vineeth Sreenivasan.
+Sreeram made his movie debut in 2010 through Malarvadi Arts Club, directed by Vineeth Sreenivasan.
 His second collaboration with Vineeth was Thattathin Marayathu (2012).
 He played the lead role in the sitcom Chumma, telecast on Amrita TV.

 In 2013, he acted as the second lead in Artist, alongside Fahadh Faasil and Ann Augustine.
 He played the lead character Jeeva in the TV series Kasthooriman on Asianet.

 Early life

 Sreeram Ramachandran was born in Kozhikode, Kerala.
-His father, Palai C. K. Ramachandran is an accomplished senior Carnatic musician and also the primary disciple of Sri Semmangudi Srinivasa Iyer.
-During his post-college days he was selected by Vineeth Sreenivasan to play a small role in his directorial debut Malarvadi Arts Club and later in Thattathin Marayathu.
+His father, Palai C. K. Ramachandran, is an accomplished senior Carnatic musician and the primary disciple of Sri Semmangudi Srinivasa Iyer.

+During his post-college days, he was selected by Vineeth Sreenivasan to play a small role in his directorial debut Malarvadi Arts Club and later in Thattathin Marayathu.

 His brother Jayaram Ramachandran is a graphics designer and animator in the film industry.
-He did his schooling from Chinmaya Vidyalaya Kozhikode and pursued engineering from AWH Engineering College, Kozhikode.
+He went to college at Chinmaya Vidyalaya Kozhikode and pursued engineering at AWH Engineering College, Kozhikode.